0xWDG/Appsterdam-Events-History/2011/07/27 villa Vrijenban Hangout.md

 # villa Vrijenban Hangout
-Held at 2011-07-27 at Appsterdam HQ with 2 Appsterdammers.
+Held at 2011-07-27 at Grand Cafe SPING with 2 Appsterdammers.

 |Key|Value
 |---|---|